davideicardi/live-plugin-manager/README.md

 - Install plugins from npm registry (private or public)
 - Install plugins from filesystem
+- Update plugins
 - Most Node.js packages can be installed
   - No special configuration are required extension points
   - See Known limitations
-- Plugins can have dependencies that are automatically installed
+- Plugins can have dependencies
+  - dependencies are automatically installed
+  - when updating a dependencies all dependents are reloaded
 - Support for concurrency operation on filesystem (cloud/webfarm scenario where file system is shared)
   - A filesystem lock is used to prevent multiple instances to work on the same filesystem in the same moment
 - Implementated in Typescript